webdriverio/webdriverio/docs/GettingStarted.md

 ## Taking the first step

-You’ll need [Node.js](http://nodejs.org) installed (at least v8.11.2 or higher).
+You’ll need [Node.js](http://nodejs.org) installed (at least v10.13.0 or higher as this is the oldest active LTS version).
 If you don't have Node installed, we recommend installing [NVM](https://github.com/creationix/nvm) to assist managing multiple active Node.js versions.

 ### Setup your project